dhemery/dhemery.com/articles/quick_takes_on_resistance.md

 ---
-title: 'Quick Takes on Resistance'
+title: Quick Takes on Resistance
 ...

 # Chancing and Staying the Same